Funding for Locals

 You must submit your expense report with supporting documentation for approved Course Reimbursement requests within 45 days of completion of the training.
 After 45 days, the approved Course Reimbursement funds will be forfeited and redistributed to other locals who apply for Course Reimbursement.

-When you submit your sign-in sheets and supporting documentation for reimbursement, we'll upload the student attendance to the Training Tracker for you.
+When you submit your sign-in sheets and supporting documentation for reimbursement, we'll upload student attendance to the Training Tracker for you.

 HOW TO FILL OUT THE APPLICATION

 The local union president, secretary treasurer, BA, or training coordinator must submit a Course Reimbursement Application for consideration before the training takes place in accordance with the application schedule.
 The officer completing and submitting the application must be an officer other than the individual listed as a trainer on the application.
 We can't consider applications for past courses.
 Course Reimbursement funds are available for safety and craft skills group trainings of at least five students.
 We encourage you to accept as many students as possible to your courses to maximize funding and resources.
 Describe and itemize only those expenses for which you seek reimbursement.
 Please note that you must first describe and itemize expenses before you can unlock the amount fields.
-You will be unable to enter an amount until you first describe that expense.
+You will not be able to enter an amount unless you first describe that expense.
 Click here to see a sample of a complete Course Reimbursement Application.

 Applications will not be reviewed unless requested expenses are described and itemized, and a description of the course content, outline of topics covered, and instructor bio are attached.
 Please allow up to four weeks for processing.

 Download and save the fillable PDF form, fill it out using a PDF reader such as Adobe Acrobat Reader, and save your completely filled out and signed form before attaching the file and supporting documentation when you email us: firstname.lastname@example.org.